PythonUser-ux/Arduino-alarm/README.md

 ![](Uploading.jpg)

-# Uploading the code of the Arduino board
+# Uploading the code to the Arduino board

 Follow the standard procedure but before this remember to set the desired minimum and maximum of the distance interval to control by assigning *LOWER_BOUND* and *UPPER_BOUND* parameters to the proper values.